Bob is Cherry's boyfriend, and he's a complete dirtbag. In a novel full of mostly likable characters, this guy is completely hate-inspiring.

 Randy doesn't try to justify why he cared for Bob, but he does offer some explanations for Bob's behavior:

-Now Randy almost sounds like he's repeating something he heard another adult say.
+Now Randy almost sounds like he's repeating something he heard another adult say: this "spare the rod, spoil the child" line seems bizarrely middle-aged.
 Pony and his brothers would certainly argue that corporal punishment isn't necessary to raise a kind child.
 Randy seems to be suggesting that if Bob's father had been more violent toward him then Bob, in turn, would have been less violent.
 How do you feel about this?
 In the end, Bob remains a mystery to the readers, and probably to Pony as well.